 As Lewis has explained recently on The Colbert Report, the idea for March came from Aydin, who in addition to serving as Lewis’s press secretary and social-media manager is also a longtime student of comics and graphic novels.
 While the Washington memoir—usually weighing several pounds, almost always ghostwritten—is the usual way for a political insider to tell his life’s story, Lewis was receptive to Aydin’s proposal for a graphic nonfiction book because he himself had been inspired by an early nonfiction comic book, Martin Luther King and the Montgomery Story, which he read as a teen.

-On March 26, 1958, Lewis attended a meeting at Nashville’s First Baptist Church where Jim Lawson, a Vanderbilt divinity student, described King’s vision and its basis in the philosophy of Gandhi.
+On March 26, 1958, Lewis attended a meeting at Nashville’s First Baptist Church where Jim Lawson, a professor in the Vanderbilt University divinity school, described King’s vision and its basis in the philosophy of Gandhi.
 The comic book detailing King’s use of nonviolent protest in Montgomery, together with Lawson’s speech at this meeting, inspired Lewis to seek justice in segregated Nashville, forever changing the direction of his own life.
 Shortly thereafter, he began to lead the Nashville lunch-counter sit-ins that form the main plot line of this first volume of March.

 Like the acclaimed graphic novels Maus and Persepolis, March is a coming-of-age tale set against a backdrop of violent, historical confrontation.
 As in those books, the sweep of history is palpable on every page, but it is the prosaic, very human concerns of the protagonist that make the history breathe.
 In a traditional historical novel, the reader is drawn into the past by the novelist’s tools—characterization, plot, dialogue, and especially description—but in a graphic novel, the engrossing reality of the historical setting is left largely in the hands of the artist.
 Like Art Spiegelman in Maus and Marjane Satrapi in Persepolis, Powell has created an idiosyncratic visual style that perfectly echoes the times and events portrayed in March.
 Of course Spiegelman and Satrapi are artists as well as writers, and they illustrated their own works.
 What is remarkable about March is that it represents a collaboration of three very different people—a senior congressman, a young press secretary, and a seasoned comic artist—yet the finished book is a seamless, engrossing, and ultimately believable story told in the voice of a one man who came of age at a key moment in American history.